Şehzade Mahmud Şevket: Early life

 Şehzade Mahmud Şevket was born on 30 July 1903 in his father's villa in Suadiye.
 His father was Şehzade Mehmed Seyfeddin, son of Sultan Abdulaziz and Gevheri Kadın, and his mother was Nervaliter Hanım.
-He had two full siblings, Şehzade Ahmed Tevhid and Gevheri Sultan, Twins one year younger than him, and an older half-brother, Şehzade Mehmed Abdulaziz.
+He had two full siblings, Şehzade Ahmed Tevhid and Gevheri Sultan, twins one year younger than him, and an older half-brother, Şehzade Mehmed Abdulaziz.

 Education and career

 Şevket began his education in the princes school located in the Ihlamur Pavilion.
 On 5 June 1918, he was enrolled in the Imperial Naval School located on Heybeliada Island.
 On 9 July 1918, he was given the rank of junior officer in the Ottoman navy.
-However, a few months later, his education naval school ended and he was sent back to Ihlamur Pavilion for military training.
-However, after the Armistice of Mudros in October 1918, his education in the Ihlamur Pavilion also ended.
-He, however, graduated from the naval school in July 1922.
+A few months later, his education naval school ended and he was sent back to Ihlamur Pavilion for military training.
+Following the Armistice of Mudros in October 1918, his education in the Ihlamur Pavilion also ended.
+He eventually graduated from the naval school in July 1922.
 On 30 July, he was appointed as honorary aide-de-camp to Sultan Mehmed VI.